2 Weeks in Italy The Best 14 Days Italy Itinerary (2024)

 While spending two days in Venice to have a true luxury experience, then do not think much and head up to Hotel Danieli which lies within three previous palazzos besides the River Degli Schiavoni.

 If you desire to stop at the canal, check into the Hotel Lisbona.
-This is definitely the best opportunity to stay simply at a canal in Venice, without spending too much.
+This is the best opportunity to stay simply at a canal in Venice, without spending too much.
 The building of the hotel is graceful and you can not stop saying ‘Wow’.

 Customer service is also excellent.
 Therefore, Hotel Lisbona is highly recommended for a moderate budget.
-Staying straightforwardly on a Venetian canal in a wonderful location would really be worth it.
+Staying straightforwardly on a Venetian canal in a wonderful location would be worth it.

 For your first 2 weeks’ Italy trip Itinerary, this beautiful hotel will be up to your needs.
 It provides a clean and simple room to stay in, so, it seems to be a fair trade due to its affordable rates in a great area in Cannaregio.
 Furthermore, the courtyard here is also elegant.